-Just like anything worth working and waiting for, appropriate levels of collagens are difficult to achieve, especially in the high-stress environments a lot of us tend to live in.
-However consumption of supplements and balanced diet with organic and ethically farmed produce will help boost your collagen production and therefore improve appearance of your hair.
+Appropriate levels of collagens are hard to achieve, especially in the high-stress environments we live in.
+Consumption of supplements and a balanced diet with organic and ethically-farmed produce will help boost your collagen production that could boost appearance of your hair.

 Links & Sources: